 Benefits of multiple virtual queues

 If you’ve ever been in a long waiting line at the Department of Motor Vehicles just to be told you have to go wait in a second line to get the service you actually need, you’ll understand how multiple queues can improve the customer experience.
+Similarly, there’s nothing worse than getting to the airport, waiting in the security line, only to find out you’ve been waiting in pre-check line, without the credentials to be there.

 Giving customers straightforward access to the services they need makes them feel well taken care of: a 2018 Oracle survey found that 77 percent of consumers think inefficient customer service worsens their quality of life, and the ability to immediately access the right person would improve their experience.
 Setting up a queuing system with multiple queues can ensure that customers get the correct staff members to assist them, and you won’t need to transfer a customer from person to person.